-Nov 30, Electronics/Robotics
+Nov 30, Technology/Robotics

 The crash-proof device acts like a wheel when it's on the ground, as well as a shock absorber, and it can avoid banging into walls.
 The cage can roll freely; the HyTAQ engineers said that the device works well in indoor and outdoor environments even when wind gusts prohibit successful aerial locomotion.

 [video is available in the full version of this article (see link below)]

 The team highlighted the difference between HyTAQ and aerial-only devices, saying that the HyTAQ is more energy-efficient.
 During terrestrial locomotion, the robot only needs to overcome rolling resistance and consumes much less energy compared to the aerial mode.
 Their experiments showed that it can travel four times more and operate almost six times longer than an aerial-only machine.
 "This solves one of the most vexing problems of quadrotors and rotorcraft in general—their short operation time," they said.

 HyTAQ moves seamlessly from ground to air and back again "It also solves one of the most challenging problems in terrestrial robot design—obstacle avoidance.
 When an obstacle is encountered, the system simply flies over it."